hablullah/data-quran/ayah-translation/en-rwwad-quranenc.md

 # 4417

-Indeed, We sent it down on a blessed night, for We give warning.
+Indeed, We sent it down on a blessed night, We have been warning about.

 # 4418